VinitKumar01/2025-Daily-Code-Logs/README.md

 2-7-2025 || Implemented cron-job for database cleanup of truckspark project website and also learnt about web-workers.

 3-7-2025 || Did some aws configurations for truckspark project website.

+4-7-2025 || Confirured autoscaling groups and loadbalancer routing for truckspark project website.